 During the year there are two special events that you can attend.
 In May, the Sacred Mayan Journey takes place, which recreates the crossing of Mayan canoeists to the oracle of Ixchel in Cozumel.
 And from October 31 to November 2, you can enjoy the Festival of Life and Death Traditions that commemorates the Day of the Dead.
 Xcaret Park opens every day of the year from 8:30 a.m. to 10:30 p.m.

 Only 18 months after its opening, the first hotel of Grupo Xcaret obtained the Five Diamond Certification of the prestigious AAA (American Automobile Association), which every year evaluates and distinguishes hotels and restaurants with the highest standards of quality and service in the United States, Canada, Mexico, and the Caribbean.
 Hotel Xcaret Mexico is a proudly Mexican company, conceived to be a tribute to our country through these pillars that have positioned it as the leader in sustainable tourism recreation with the quality of a Five Diamond hotel.

 Its facilities preserve the ethics and aesthetics of the region preserving and caring for the natural landscapes of the region.
 Walking along its iconic hanging bridges or paddle-boarding in its coves makes you feel one with nature.

-This is Grupo Xcaret's way to achieve balance and benefit for people, the planet and business prosperity, and thus continue to provide unique experiences inspired by respect for nature, culture, and life.
-In fact, did you know that Hotel Xcaret Mexico is the first hotel to have its own water bottling plant to avoid the use of plastic bottles?
+This is Grupo Xcaret's way to achieve balance and benefit for people, the planet, and business prosperity, and thus continue to provide unique experiences inspired by respect for nature, culture, and life.
+Did you know that Hotel Xcaret Mexico is the first hotel to have its water bottling plant to avoid the use of plastic bottles?
 In this way, they reduce their environmental impact and respect the Mayan region in which they are located.